DanielleMStevens/Mining_Known_MAMPs/Methods.md

   ```

-For CSP, we first need to obtain the conserved CSP domain model and use HMMER to extract this domain from each CSP sequence.
+For CSPs, we first need to obtain the conserved CSP domain model and use HMMER to extract this domain from each CSP sequence.
 This was previously found on the Pfam website but as of January 2023, that website has been deprcipated.
 Details of the domain can be now found on the InterPro site ([link here](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR011129/)).
-A copy of this model was downloaded and move into a directory in this Github repo (Analyses/Characterizing_csps/Hmm_models/CSD_model).
+A copy of this model was downloaded and move into a directory in this Github repo (Analyses/Characterizing_CSPs/Hmm_models/CSD_model).
-hmm

   ```
-  # search all the protein fasta files for the CSP doamin
+  # Search all the protein fasta files for the CSP doamin
   hmmsearch -A CSD_alignment.stk --tblout csp_domains.txt -E 1 --domE 1 --incE 0.01 --incdomE 0.04 --cpu 8 \//
   ./Hmm_modles/CSD.hmm csp_full_length.fasta

-  # convert the output from hmmersearch into a fasta file
+  # Convert the output from hmmersearch into a fasta file
   esl-reformat fasta CSD_alignment.stk > reformat_CSD_hits.fasta
   ```